dev7ba/mempoolcp/README.md

 Mempoolpc takes into account the dependencies between transactions and the fact that you can't send a child before a parent, or a parent before a grandparent... because otherwise, the sent transactions could be denied.

+It has to be aware that the max allowed dependencies can be higher than 25

 It has two modes of operation: a faster one using more memory and another slower one using less.
 The faster one uses getrawmempool_verbose (a heavy call that uses a lot of memory if there are many txs). and then getrawtransaction + sendrawTransaction for each transaction.
 The slower mode uses getrawmempool (without verbose), then getmempoolentry + getrawtransaction + sendrawTransaction for each transaction.

 Configuration is done via the command line (Reckless mode) or via mempoolcp.conf in a file (to avoid using passwords in the shell).
 It can also actively ask for the user and password.